MarcusWolschon/osmeditor4android/documentation/docs/help/en/Presets.md

 Note that the "Built-in preset" cannot be deleted, but it can be disabled.

-**Add preset** will add a new preset, you will need to supply an URL for the file containing the preset and a name or select a preset file (click the SD-card icon)  that is available on your device.
+The **+** button will add a new preset, you will need to supply an URL for the file containing the preset and a name or select a preset file (click the SD-card icon)  that is available on your device.
 Vespucci will download the preset and any icons referenced by URL in the file, presets contained in a ZIP-archive are supported too. *(requires network connectivity for downloading)*

 **Note: presets are evaluated top to bottom in this list, identically named items in earlier entries will override the later ones.**